 Since bikes are available to all guests free of charge during the summer months, I simply had to go for a spin.
 Hotel Arts is on the same street as Calgary’s urban bike lanes and minutes away from cycling paths that flank the Bow River.
 They provided the helmet and lock, while I brought the embarrassing enthusiasm only a gal with very little time to herself can muster.

 Being in the fresh air, seeing Calgary alive and buzzing at the start of summer was such a tonic to this work from home gal.
 Even the hideous line up outside Village Ice Cream didn’t bum me out.
 Instead, I made a beeline for Sidewalk Citizen Bakery in the East Village.
 All that exercise deserves some kind of reward, does it not?
 From there it was onto St. Patrick’s Island, then along the river trials and through Prince’s Island Park, before heading back and sussing out my room.
+There’s actually loads of free things to do in Calgary, so you’re spoiled for choice.

 Luxury rooms at Hotel Arts